Whitewater River Rafting near Seattle Washington

-All of our river rafting trips in the Seattle area are operated by highly trained, fairly compensated career professionals who utilize meticulously crafted, researched, and refined safety systems.
+All of our river rafting trips in the Seattle area are operated by highly-trained, fairly-compensated career professionals who utilize meticulously crafted, researched, and refined safety systems.
 Every Triad River Tours lead guide is SRT-1 (Swiftwater Rescue) trained and certified by the Swiftwater Safety Institute and has advanced medical training.
 All of our medical procedures are researched and refined by our staff EMTs.
 We spare no expense in making sure our guests are cared for in the best way possible.
 Our business ethics, environmental sustainability, social justice, and equal opportunity policies represent a deep commitment to being a leader on the river and in business on the part of our company’s leadership.
 Our white water rafting trips in Washington State are simple and state of the art, featuring the very finest whitewater equipment and techniques.
 Triad's safety record is unparalleled due to our commitment to investing sustainably into continued research into refinement of our safety protocols, hiring of industry professionals, investments into continual training for our staff, and investing in the finest equipment available in our industry.
-Triad River Tours is a partner of the Swiftwater Safety Institute, a member of the America Outdoors Association, and a member and supporter of American Whitewater.
+Triad River Tours is a proud partner of the Swiftwater Safety Institute, a member of the America Outdoors Association, and a member and supporter of American Whitewater.
 Triad River Tours is a licensed whitewater river rafting outfitter in the State of Washington and holds federal use permits through the United States Forest Service and the National Parks Service.